 Protocol for conflict resolution

-- If you are being harassed, notice that someone else is being harassed (active bystander principle), or have any other concerns, please immediately contact a local event organiser, a Te Pūnaha Matatini member you trust, or a Te Pūnaha Matatini Research Committee member.
+- If you are being harassed, notice that someone else is being harassed (active bystander principle), or have any other concerns, please immediately contact a local event organiser, a Te Pūnaha Matatini member you trust, or a Te Pūnaha Matatini Strategic Leadership Group member.

-- If you are at a meeting or other event, find an event organiser or a member of the Te Pūnaha Matatini Research Committee.
+- If you are at a meeting or other event, find an event organiser or a member of the Te Pūnaha Matatini Strategic Leadership Group.
 They will assist you.
 These parties will help participants contact hotel/venue security or local law enforcement, provide escorts, or otherwise assist those experiencing harassment and will help them to feel safe for the duration of the event.

 - If you have been harassed via email or social media, you may send emails or screenshots to email@example.com

-- The Te Pūnaha Matatini Research Committee will require anyone engaging in harassing behaviour to cease immediately or face expulsion or other sanctions.
+- The Te Pūnaha Matatini Strategic Leadership Group will require anyone engaging in harassing behaviour to cease immediately or face expulsion or other sanctions.